Kabir Suman: First solo album

 Shubhendu Maity told Mr. Somnath Chattopadhyay, one of the officials of The Gramophone Company of India about the songs of Kabir Suman, and after Shubhendu's request, Suman sent some songs to Somnath after home recording.
 Ravi Kichlu, the head of the product development division of that company welcomed Suman, and showed interest to record his songs.
 Kabir suman felt very happy and surprised after listening to this, and asked Ravi about the reason for it, Ravi Kichlu told him – "I will be doing a service to Indian Music".
 The recording started after some days in early 1992.

 Tomake Chai

 Kabir Suman recorded 12 songs for his first album, named 'Tomake Chai', which was published in April 1992.
 In many aspects, it was a milestone in the history of Bangla Song.
 It was the first Bengali Basic Song Album which was entirely written, composed, sung and musical instruments played by the artist himself.
 It was the first Bengali Basic Song Album which was recorded with the help of a four track tape recorder.

 On thé first pressing, it did not sell well, but after the 2nd pressing, it gained a huge success, and was a big hit.
 With its offbeat lyric, and instrumentation, it drew a great attention of the listeners, and ultimately it got Platinum Disc.

-After much deliberation, Suman zeroed in on the name, Kabir Suman.
-According to him, "I wanted to keep the name my parents gave me, so I kept Suman.
-I took the name Kabir after Sheikh Kabir, a Bengali Muslim poet who wrote Baishnab Padabali."